Misterblue/misterblue.github.io/programming/herbal/index.md

   (a view camera has a location and a direction);
 * the world is queried as to what can be seen from here in that direction;
-* the response to this query is multiple handles to various information and 3D content servers that will handle portions of the 3D space being viewed.
+* the response to this query is multiple handles to various information and 3D space servers that will handle portions of the 3D space being viewed.
   This fills the view space with smaller 3D spaces and their associated servers who have the information to fill the spaces;
 * the viewer then queries the servers for contents for the smaller view spaces;